What many visitors don't know, though? Koh Tao attractions go beyond PADI diving certifications and immersions!

 Locals, expats, and visitors alike join forces often to organize everything from beach cleanups and recycling programs to turtle releases and coral implantation and regeneration.

-Visit their websites, in addition to Koh Tao's chapter of Trash Hero, for more information on how to take part of their sustainability efforts during your visit.
+Visit their websites, in addition to Koh Tao's chapter of Trash Hero, for more information on how to take part in their sustainability efforts during your visit.

 Snorkel with Sharks and Turtles